GeekAbdelouahed/flutter-reaction-button/README.md

 # Flutter reaction button

-Flutter Reactions Button is a customizable Flutter package that allows you to easily create interactive buttons with reaction emojis, similar to Facebook's iconic reaction buttons.
+Flutter Reaction Button is a customizable Flutter package that allows you to easily create interactive buttons with reaction emojis, similar to Facebook's iconic reaction buttons.

 ## Screenshot